-Intranet design first and foremost needs to provide an amazing user experience.
-And these days, that means creating an intranet that’s mobile-friendly.
+Intranet best practices for design first and foremost need to provide an amazing user experience and encourage employee engagement and effective internal communication.
+And these days, that means creating a corporate intranet that’s mobile-friendly.

 That’s because more than half of web traffic now comes from mobile devices, signifying that the days of desktop-only are coming to an end.
-So it’s important that your intranet design is optimised for mobile as well as laptop users.
+So, it’s important that your modern intranet design is optimised for mobile as well as laptop users.

-Learn how to design an intranet for mobile devices by following our best practices below:
+Learn how to design a successful intranet solution for mobile devices by following our list of best practices below:

 Format intranet content into bite-size chunks

-So whenever you’re sharing internal communications on your intranet – whether that’s company news, knowledge base articles, or team blogs – make good use of headings, subheadings, bullet points, images, and lists to make the content easier to read on mobile.
+So, whenever you’re sharing internal communications on your intranet – whether that’s company news, knowledge sharing articles or online forms – make good use of headings, subheadings, bullet points, images, and lists to make the content easier to read on mobile devices.

 Keep menus short and simple

-Space is a premium on mobile screens, so don’t waste valuable pixels on long menus that take attention away from meaningful content, especially on your intranet homepage design.
-Indeed, the homepage acts as a dashboard for staff to view key information and get quick access to other areas of your intranet, so it should remain clean and clutter-free.
+Space is a premium on mobile screens, so don’t waste valuable pixels on long menus that take attention away from meaningful content, especially on your intranet homepage.
+Indeed, the homepage acts as a dashboard for staff to view key information and get quick access to other intranet pages, so it should remain clean and clutter-free.

-Our own mobile intranet designs include responsive menus and easily identifiable design patterns as standard.
-For example, main menus and filters – which are always present on desktop – automatically collapse into “hamburger” menus on mobile to save on space.
+Our own mobile intranet software includes responsive menus and easily identifiable design patterns as standard.
+For example, main menus and filters – which are always present on desktop – automatically collapse into “hamburger” menus on mobile versions to save on valuable space.